 The ways in which potential customers research their options and ultimately make a purchase are constantly shifting, and it’s the responsibility of marketers to ensure that their campaigns are meeting those prospects where they are in their buying journey.
 For marketers looking to revamp their campaign process, below we review:

 What inbound marketing is

 What a campaign typically looks like

 The key components of an inbound marketing campaign

 How these have changed over the years

-Like virtually every other industry, the world of marketing has changed dramatically over the course of just the past few years.
+Like other industries, the world of marketing has changed dramatically over the course of just the past few years.
 Not only do you have to consistently generate valuable content, but you must also ensure that potential customers are met with information that is relevant for the long term.

 The good news is that, at its core, the traditional inbound marketing campaign still works.
-But for some businesses and some industries, changes have emerged which should inform your campaign structure and the specific methods that you use.
+But for some businesses and some industries, changes have emerged which should inform your campaign structure and inbound marketing strategies.